VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 II.
 EDUCATION

-Some goals to be achieved through education are: (a) ensuring that all individuals are aware of their rights; (b) notifying individuals of conduct that is proscribed; (c) informing employees, students, and other members of the college community, including contractors, about the proper way to recognize and address complaints involving a violation of this Policy; (d) preventing issues that this Policy addresses, and; (e) identifying the necessary steps for preventing sexual harassment, sexual misconduct and addressing their effects
+Some goals to be achieved through education are: (a) ensuring that all individuals are aware of their rights; (b) notifying individuals of conduct that is proscribed; (c) informing employees, students, and other members of the college community, including contractors, about the proper way to recognize and address complaints involving a violation of this policy; (d) preventing issues that this policy addresses, and; (e) identifying the necessary steps for preventing sexual harassment, sexual misconduct and addressing their effects

 III.
 APPLICABILITY AND SCOPE